 For many asthma sufferers, triggers like stress, situations that lead to a strong emotional reaction, and even the fear of an asthma attack can cause symptoms to worsen.
 Fortunately, it’s possible to control those symptoms.
-At Center Point Medicine in San Diago, California, La Jolla, California, and Syracuse, New York, Dr. Ran D. Anbar and the team of medical experts take a comprehensive approach to teaching patients of all ages how to calm down so they are able to effectively manage their symptoms.
+At Center Point Medicine in San Diego, California, La Jolla, California, and Syracuse, New York, Dr. Ran D. Anbar and the team of medical experts take a comprehensive approach to teaching patients of all ages how to calm down so they are able to effectively manage their symptoms.
 We are happy to announce that patients of all ages are treated at Center Point Medicine.
 Ran Anbar, MD, Amy Chambers, NP, Rebecca Cherry, MD, and Nadia Sarwar, MD provide hypnosis therapy for children, adolescents, and young adults.
 Christine Sullivan, PhD, FNP-BC offers hypnosis therapy for adults.
-Call or schedule an appointment online today to learn more about learning how to control your asthma symptoms when they occur.
+Call or schedule a consultation online today to learn more about learning how to control your asthma symptoms when they occur.

 When it comes to asthma, both airway inflammation and airway constriction can make it difficult to breathe during an attack.
 The airways in your lungs swell and produce extra mucus which can make you cough and feel a shortness of breath.
 During an asthma attack, you may also feel tightness or pain in your chest, or experience wheezing, which is common for children with asthma.

 For some asthma sufferers, an asthma attack worsens after physical activity or as a result of allergens.
 Heightened emotions and elevated stress levels can also trigger asthma symptoms, along with exposure to cold air and respiratory infections like the common cold.